deeprjs/deepr/README.md

 #### Boolean `true`

-The boolean `true` means the result of the method or the field will be included as is in the response.
+The boolean `true` means the value of a field will be included as is in the response.

 If we query a single movie this way: